 PASSAGE: DISPLACED SEA/SEEKING THE PERMANENTE / Proposal for the San Francisco Peninsula

-Displaced Sea/Seeking the Permanente utilizes a solar-powered, programmed, autonomous, inflatable ‘Sky Ship’, towing a deep-sea, multi-beam sonar instrument to scan the landscape along a NW-SE trajectory of the San Francisco Peninsula containing fragments of the Permanente Terrane, altered and displaced by the Pilarcitos, San Andreas and other faults.
+Displaced Sea/Seeking the Permanente utilizes a solar-powered, programmed, autonomous, inflatable ‘Sky Ship’, towing a LIDAR scan instrument (analogus to a deep-sea, multi-beam sonar array) to scan the landscape along a NW-SE trajectory of the San Francisco Peninsula containing fragments of the Permanente Terrane, altered and displaced by the Pilarcitos, San Andreas and other faults.
 The sonar system will gather and transmit visual data as if the contemporary terrain were the ancient sea floor of the Permanente Terrane’s origin.
 The altitude of the Sky Ship above the contemporary landscape is based upon a theoretical depth of the sea at the time of the depostion of the Permanente Terrane during Cretaceous Period some 90 million years ago in the mid-Pacific Ocean.
 A confluence of histories is suggested by the analogy of the Cretaceous sea displaced into the contemporary atmosphere as well as the Sky ship’s trajectory referencing the 2500Km journey (over 90 million years), of the Permanente Terrane from the mid-Pacific to the central Coast Range of California.
 The sonar imagery is processed and output to ground-based recievers, cell phones, printouts, flags, murals, etc., for tracking of the sky ship and visualization of the landscape as a function of complex geologic and oceanic dynamics.

 CALERA LIMESTONE: PERMANENTE TERRANE